eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/algorithms.md

 Summations are common in algorithm analysis.

 Sigma notation is a way of expressing summation formulas.
-For example, the sum of 1 to n in sigma notation is:
+For example, the sum of 1 to $$n$$ in sigma notation is:

 $$\sum_{i=1}^{n} i$$